TNTurnerLab/ACES/README.md

 **<span style="text-decoration:underline;"> <a name="Outfile"><h3> Output Files Generated: </h3></a></span>**

-When ran successfully these output files should be generated or filled with information:
+When ran successfully these output files should be generated in a unique folder with a naming sceme related to user inputtted files and input threshhold:
+This folder will be created in the same folder as users genomesdb input document.

 View [FILES GUIDE](#FILES_GUIDE): for more information.